SHAREHOLDER ALERT: Pomerantz Law Firm Announces the Filing of a Class Action Against Sharecare, Inc. - SHCR

 The class action concerns whether Sharecare and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.

-You have until June 18, 2024, to ask the Court to appoint you as Lead Plaintiff for the class if you are a shareholder who purchased or otherwise acquired The Children's Place securities during the Class Period.
+You have until June 18, 2024, to ask the Court to appoint you as Lead Plaintiff for the class if you are a shareholder who purchased or otherwise acquired Sharecare securities during the Class Period.
 A copy of the Complaint can be obtained at www.pomerantzlaw.com.

 [Click here for information about joining the class action]